-Students are sent a link to the survey via their student email.
+Each year, students are sent a link to the survey via their student email in January-March.
 If you lose the link, you can ask for a new link via the NSE website.
 The questionnaire will take about 15 minutes to complete.
 Did you take part last year?
 If so, let your voice be heard again.
 Your opinion matters to us.

-All students taking part in the NSE 2021 stand a chance to win one of the following prizes:
+All students taking part in the NSE stand a chance to win prizes.
+During previous NSE editions, prizes were:

 1 x Apple MacBook Air (worth € 1,129)